Free gift with new subscription orders

 For the rest of us – welcome to nipple biting.

-You may wonder if you need to stop nursing when your baby starts to teeth.
+You may wonder if you need to stop nursing when your baby starts to teethe.
 Thankfully no, but the little milk bandit may be stretching your nerves a bit with their sharp tooth (oh, they have more?).

 It may feel impossible to get your baby back to latching and not biting – but let’s look into why it happens and how you can get them back on track.